To play a demon hunter in Dungeons and Dragons 5e, consider this build:

 The first level of paladin grants me Divine Sense and Lay on Hands.
 Divine Sense allows me to sense creatures of celestial, fiend, and undead origin.
 In other words, I’ll be able to sense evil.
 Lay on Hands offers me another healing factor, pulling from a reservoir of HP that equals 5 X my paladin level.

 Now, my swashbuckling, rapier-wielding ranger can potentially attack a fiendish monster for an absurd amount of damage.
-This damage output looks like 1d8 (sword) + 3 (Dex mod) +2 (Dueling) + 1d6 (Slayer’s Prey) +1d6 (hunter’s mark) +3d8 (Divine Smite).
-We could interchange hunter’s mark with another “smite” spell as well.
+This damage output looks like 1d8 (sword) + 3 (Dex mod) +2 (Dueling) +3d8 (Divine Smite).
+Or i could play more reserved with my spell slots and cast a constant hunter’s mark on the field.

 To sum it up